Regardless of the size of your business or the industry you’re in, an information security program is a critical component of any organization.

 A good information security program clearly defines how your organization will keep your company’s data secure, how you will assess risk, and how your company will address these risks.
 Designating an information security officer can be helpful in this endeavor to help organize and execute your information security program.

-A great place to start when developing any information security program is to identify the people, processes, and technologies that interact with, or could other have an impact of the security, confidentiality, or integrity of your critical assets.
+A great place to start when developing an information security program is to identify the people, processes, and technologies that interact with, or could have an impact on the security, confidentiality, or integrity of your critical assets.

 As mentioned before, an information security program helps organizations develop a holistic approach to securing their infrastructure, especially if regulations mandate how you must protect sensitive data.
 In information security, there are what are known as the pillars of information security: Confidentiality, Integrity, and Availability (CIA).

 The consequences of the failure to protect the pillars of information security could lead to the loss of business, regulatory fines, and loss of reputation.
 Applying appropriate administrative, technical, and physical safeguards through an information security program can help you to protect the confidentiality, integrity, and availability of your organization’s critical assets.

 Let’s take a look at how to protect the pillars of information security: confidentiality, integrity, and availability of proprietary data.